olivierots/kubernetes-intro/README.md

 introductory Kubernetes course on Udemy: https://www.udemy.com/course/kubernetes-fast-track/ Below are few things that i've learnrt

-Docker & kubernetes goes hand in hand
+Docker & kubernetes goes hand in hand.
+Kubernetes helps you manage containerized apps in diff envs (physical, cloud & cloud).
 Docker is used as the container runtime and kubernestes as the platform to deploy the images Kubernetes is a wrapper for Docker, from Docker side of things, docker images are used which then become containers